Jill Goldstein, Program Administrative Specialist

 Ms. Weiland provides oversight over undergraduate advising in ECE and has a small advising caseload as well.
 She is also responsible for course prerequisite checks, freshman/transfer orientation, and supervises the advising staff.

-Ms. Walters advises a caseload of over 350 ECE undergraduate students and coordinates the Texas Instrument Peer Mentoring Fellows program.
+Ms. Van Buren advises a caseload of over 350 ECE undergraduate students and coordinates the Texas Instrument Peer Mentoring Fellows program.

 Michael Robinson, Academic Advisor